evankiely/OpynSpecimen/README.md

 ## Introduction
 This library is designed to help overcome various points of friction discovered while using [OpenSpecimen](https://github.com/krishagni/openspecimen).

-**Note**: A complete refactor of this project is forthcoming, and all code in this repository should be considered depreciated.
-The code herein will work, but does contain some bugs and should not be used, except as a tool to build understanding while awaiting the pending update.
+**Note**: A complete refactor of this project is forthcoming.
+All code in this repository should be considered deprecated.
+It will work, but contains a number of bugs and should not be used, except as a tool to build understanding while awaiting the pending update.

 ## Getting Started